spamegg1/spamegg1.github.io/tarski's-world/README.md

 ### Evaluating formulas in worlds

-We only need the blocks from a world.
+We only need the blocks from a world (which include grid positions).
 The logical connective part is very easy:

 ```scala
 def eval(formula: FOLFormula)(using blocks: Blocks): Boolean = formula match